-On the 16th of November 2016, from 9:00h-10:30h CET (8:00h-9:30h in London, 19:00h-20:30 in Melbourne), we organized the webinar Conceptualization and measurement of learning (co-organized with TIAS, hosted on Adobe Connect).
-The webinar presentations and synthesis report are posted here.
+- For the 1st webinar Conceptualization and measurement of learning (16th of November 2016, co-organized with TIAS, hosted on Adobe Connect) webinar presentations and a synthesis report are posted here.
 The report contains a reference to the recording.

-All presentations have been posted on a password-protected website.
+Session presentations have been posted on a password-protected website.
 You can obtain the link and the password by sending an e-mail to firstname.lastname@example.org.

 Want to become involved?